 Never, I mean never, forget how good I am to you.
 Deal?
 Deal.

 The ingredients are below, UNDER “Method”.
 That’s because I “go on a bit” about the ingredients, so if you’re a beginner, you’ll still be able to make the shortbread and understand what you’re doing.
 I’m rarely this kind or helpful, so take advantage and don’t push your luck.

-- Shape the dough into a ball.
+6. Shape the dough into a ball.
 If you want to be REALLY good, put the dough in the fridge for about 15 minutes to let it rest before continuing.
-But you won’t will you?
+But you won’t, will you?

-- Either take the dough from the fridge and continue or just continue: Find a baking sheet (no need to grease it), place the ball in the center and use your hand to gradually squish it flat into a disc about 8 inches in diameter, it will be about 1/4 thick or maybe a little thinner.
+7. Either take the dough from the fridge and continue or just continue: Find a baking sheet (no need to grease it), place the ball in the center and use your palm to press it flat, then press all around the edges so that it looks like the mashed potato mountain that Richard Dreyfus makes in “Close Encounters,” that is, higher in the centre with thin edges.
+Now gradually press it flat into a disc about 8 to 9 inches in diameter, it will be about 1/4 thick or maybe a little thinner.

-- Take a bow!
+Take a bow!
 For the full SlowPainful ambience, serve with Earl Grey tea, preferably No-Name Earl Grey tea from No-Frills.
-(Or, continue crying and eating the not-cool shortbread as you gasp and sniffle.
+(Or, continue crying and eating the hot shortbread as you gasp and sniffle.
 A well-executed narcissistic breakdown can fill up an entire empty day!)

 One stick of salted butter (or 1/2 c. ), softened. (or unsalted but then add a good pinch of salt to the ingredients).

 Measurements of volume are confusing and inaccurate, but that’s what we use.
 The amount of butter is half a cup by volume but by weight it’s 1/4 pound.